GeoStat-Framework/GSTools/docs/source/tutorial_05_kriging.rst

     krig = krige.Simple(model, mean=1, cond_pos=[cond_pos], cond_val=cond_val)

 The resulting field instance ``krig`` has the same methods as the :any:`SRF` class.
-You can call it to evaluate the kriging field at different points, you can plot the latest field or you can export the field and so on.
+You can call it to evaluate the kriged field at different points, you can plot the latest field or you can export the field and so on.
 Have a look at the documentation of :any:`Simple` and :any:`Ordinary`.